 It’s normal to experience swelling after your injury which is often worse at the end of the day.

 Elevation reduces swelling, which in turn relieves pain and speeds up your healing.
-Keep your ankle elevated as much as possible during the first 24 to 72 hours.
+Keep your injured area elevated as much as possible during the first 24 to 72 hours.

 Smoking